 A well-thought-out policy for children with high learning potential is a great marketing tool so make sure prospective parents/carers know what you do.
 Include information in the prospectus and consider putting together an A4 flyer of FAQs for Open Days and the new parents/carers interview days.
 This starts to build confidence and ensures that parents are getting a consistent message as well as saving time when a number of parents /carers want to ask the same questions.

 You may want to consider a welcome letter, either to all parents/carers or just to the high potential learners.
 It may be useful to offer a time for parents to talk, online, to established, trusted parents of a child or children with high learning potential in an older year group.
-The HLP Lead could set this up and then leave the meeting.
+The High Learning Potential Lead could set this up and then leave the meeting.
 Parents/carers for children with dual or multiple exceptionalities will really find this useful as they explore which school is the best fit for their child.

 Information for parents/carers